laetitia123/Instagram_Djangi/README.md

 ### By Laetitia  Uwizeyimana
 ### Description
-This is an application that will allow user to see my gallery  .
+This is Instagramapplication  .
 A user can also be able to click on image to seethe deatails  use will be able to copy the link of image he/she has been clicked on
 This is Gallery App .   created on ,13 november 2019

 >BDD